 How ACH Payments Work

-ACH transactions are enabled by something called the Automated Clearing House (ACH) Network.
+ACH transactions are enabled by something called the Automated Clearing House Network.
 The ACH Network is an electronic network that links financial institutions across the United States.
-It processes payments, moving money from one bank account to another.
+It processes payments and enables bank transfers, moving money from one bank account to another.
 Each day, a financial institution accumulates ACH transfers, made up of direct deposit and direct payment transactions.
 They then process these transactions in bulk regularly via the ACH Network.

 To make payments via the ACH Network, you need to first authorize your biller to pull funds from your account.
 This is usually done using an electronic or paper form or can even be done over the telephone.
-In addition to providing permission to the biller, you’ll need to give the bank account number and routing number for your checking account.
+In addition to providing permission to the biller, you’ll need to provide banking information, including the bank account number and routing number for your checking account.
 Once the biller sets up a link to your account, ACH payments can begin.

 Though issues are rare, any fraud or error made via the ACH Network is reversible.
 Consumers are protected by federal law as long as problems related to their personal accounts are reported to their financial institution within 60 days.
 Business accounts are protected as well, though not as intensely.

 NACHA (National Automated Clearing House Association) is the governing body of the ACH Network.
 The NACHA Operating Rules ensure the roles and responsibilities of all organizations participating in ACH transactions are clearly understood.
 These guidelines safeguard the ACH direct debit process and keep the Network moving smoothly to support businesses across the U.S. economy.

-Differences Between ACH Payments, Wire Transfers, and EFTs
+Differences Between ACH Payments, Wire Transfers, EDIs, and EFTs

-Sometimes, there can be confusion surrounding the differences between ACH payments, wire transfers, and electronic fund transfers (EFTs), as they have different functionalities.
+Sometimes, there can be confusion surrounding the differences between ACH payments, wire transfers, electronic data interchanges (EDIs) and electronic fund transfers (EFTs), as they have different functionalities.

 The ability to participate in ACH transactions comes with many advantages for small businesses.

 - Convenience: Bill pay via ACH transfers is efficient and can help streamline your processes.
 Recurring payments happen without you having to do anything after the initial setup.
 The inverse can also be true if you’re the vendor, as ACH can give you the ability to accept payments online.

 - Less time: Though sitting down, writing a check, and putting it in the mail might not seem to take a lot of time, when you add it up for each bill you pay per month, it’s a good chunk.
 With ACH debit, that time can be used on other activities.

-- Cost-savings: Stamps might cost less than a dollar, but when you consider how much you spend a year on mailing bills, it can be a significant amount.
+- Cost-savings: The pricing for a stamp may be less than a dollar, but when you consider how much you spend a year on mailing bills, it can be a significant amount.
 It might not be a sum that makes or breaks your business, but ACH can save you on postage money and man-hours if you’re paying someone else to handle your bills.